Last Updated: September 27, 2017

 Red Hat, Inc. and its U.S. controlled subsidiaries (collectively, "Red Hat”, “we”, “our" or "us") respect your privacy.
-This Privacy Shield Notice ("Notice") describes our standards and procedures for handling Personal Information transferred from the European Economic Area ("EEA") to the U.S. in accordance with Red Hat’s obligations under the EU-U.S. Privacy Shield Framework.
+This Privacy Shield Notice ("Notice") describes our standards and procedures for handling Personal Information transferred from the European Economic Area ("EEA") and Switzerland to the U.S. in accordance with Red Hat’s obligations under the EU-U.S. and Swiss-U.S. Privacy Shield Frameworks.

-Red Hat has subscribed to and will adhere to the EU-U.S. Privacy Shield Framework by adopting and implementing the Privacy Shield Principles ("Principles").
+Red Hat has subscribed to and will adhere to the EU-U.S. and Swiss-U.S. Privacy Shield Frameworks by adopting and implementing the Privacy Shield Principles ("Principles").
 More information about the Privacy Shield can be found at www.privacyshield.gov.
 Our Privacy Shield certification can be found at www.privacyshield.gov/list.

 For the purpose of this Notice, "Personal Information" means any data relating to an identified or identifiable individual, including, for example, name, address, telephone number and e-mail address, and "processing" means any operation performed on Personal Information, such as, for example, collection, use, management, consultation or disclosure.
 This Notice supplements our Red Hat Privacy Statement.
 Unless specifically defined in this Notice, the terms in this Notice have the same meaning as in our Privacy Statement.
 In case of conflict between this Notice and the Principles, the Principles will govern.

 We obtain and process Personal Information from the EEA and Switzerland in different capacities:

 - As a data controller, we collect and process EEA and Swiss Personal Information directly from individuals, either via our publicly available websites, including www.redhat.com, or in connection with our customer, partner, and vendor relationships.